ProprioCS/Provia.Documents/Service Tickets.md

 **Hold List Group management**

-You can add, change, or remove a given Event’s group membership in any view, but to manage the Hold List Groups themselves, you need to Arrange by WO Group:
+You can add, change, or remove a given Event's group membership in any view, but to manage the Hold List Groups themselves, you need to Arrange by WO Group:

-When arranged by WO Group, you have additional buttons in each Group’s header to manage the Groups themselves.
+When arranged by WO Group, you have additional buttons in each Group's header to manage the Groups themselves.

 **New Hold List Group**

 You can add a new Hold List Group by clicking the green plus sign button.
-This will insert a new group above the group whose “new” button you clicked.
+This will insert a new group above the group whose "new" button you clicked.

 You can then type to enter the actual name you want for the Group.
 There will not be any Events in it initially, of course.

 **Delete a Hold List Group**

 The X button on the group header will remove that Hold List Group.
-Any Events currently in that group will be moved to the “Ungrouped Events” section.
+Any Events currently in that group will be moved to the "Ungrouped Events" section.

 **Change the display order of the Hold List Groups**